There is an option now on your profile page

 - The setting for the last three levels of the Peter Pan and the Pirates video game.

 - A ship battle is a staple of Fire Emblem, with the two sides fighting on two or more ships connected by planks.
-Blazing Sword, Sacred Stones, and Path of Radiance all had at least one.
+Blazing Sword, Sacred Stones, and Path of Radiance all have at least one.

 - The SS Tea Cup in the original Wario Land game is an example of this trope.